RetroDECK/ES-DE/FAQ-ANDROID.md

 ## ES-DE doesn't work on my device, can I get a refund?

 Although the overwhelming majority of people have successfully got ES-DE to run on their devices (assuming they are fulfilling the basic requirements of 64-bit Android 10 or later) there are some devices that have been problematic.
 Unfortunately Android is not really a standardized operating system and hardware manufacturers are sometimes applying custom patches and such which may prevent ES-DE from working correctly.
 We will refund everyone up to one month from the purchase date if they are unable to get ES-DE to run on their device, just send a DM on Patreon and we will issue a refund as soon as possible.

+## Will I lose any settings or data when upgrading to a new release?

+No, you will not lose any settings or data when you upgrade.
+Just download the latest version and sideload it on your device to apply the update.

 ## Why do I get a "There was a problem parsing the package" error when I attempt to install ES-DE?